Initialize an array to store the minimum number of perfect squares needed for each value up to n

 Let’s analyze the space complexity of the num_squares function:

-• Since the number of perfect square numbers less than or equal to n is bounded by sqrt(n), the space complexity of storing this list is O(sqrt(n)).
+nis bounded bysqrt(n), the space complexity of storing this list is O(sqrt(n)).

-• Therefore, the space complexity of the visited set is O(n).
+nto1are visited, so the size of the visited set could be up ton. - Therefore, the space complexity of the visited set is O(

-• Therefore, the space complexity of the queue is also O(n).
+nto1, so the size of the queue could be up ton. - Therefore, the space complexity of the queue is also O(

 Therefore, the space complexity of the num_squares function is O(n), where n is the given positive integer.
 This complexity arises from storing the list of perfect square numbers, the visited set, and the queue for BFS traversal.